Tiny Adversarial Mulit-Objective Oneshot Neural Architecture Search: Experimental Result and Analysis

 We make another statistics analysis of which block and channel expansion ratio are used most frequently in the top 10 subnets from the search results.
 Our assumption is that the best trade-off tiny neural network architectures can be viewed as a combinatorial optimization problem.
 Namely, each layer of network architecture could be viewed as the combination of certain blocks and channels and the optimum network architecture could be viewed as different layers of neural network combinatorial optimization problem.

 Table. \ref{tab:block_encoding_statistics_cifar10} shows our block encoding scheme and layer statistics.
 The upper part of Table. \ref{tab:block_encoding_statistics_cifar10} explains how to build up the certain block for each block identifier.
 For instance, Block 0 is composed by ShuffleV2 block and SE layer.
 The kernel size of Block 0 is 3.
-The specific block internal composition can be referred in Fig. \ref{fig:shuffl2v2_block_choices} (A).
-The lower part of Table. \ref{tab:block_encoding_statistics_cifar10} shows the number of occurrences for certain block in each layer.
-For example, the 15th block represents 4 times in the first layer (layer 0) of our top ten subnets while the 13th block and the 2nd block represents 2 times in the first layer (layer 0).
-In addition, Fig. \ref{fig:block_mode_statistics_cifar10} shows which two blocks are the most frequently adapted in a certain layer.
+The specific block internal composition can be referred in Fig. \ref{fig:shuffl2v2_block_choices} (a).
+In addition, Fig. \ref{fig:block_mode_statistics_cifar10} shows which two blocks are the most frequently adopted in a certain layer.
 The data in Fig. \ref{fig:block_mode_statistics_cifar10} comes from Table. \ref{tab:block_encoding_statistics_cifar10}.
-For our block encoding scheme, block identifies less than eight denote pure tiny blocks, i.e., they are meant to make our neural network become more tiny.
+For our block encoding scheme, block identifies less than eight denote pure tiny blocks.
 Block identifiers between 9 and 17 are used to enhance the robustness of the tiny blocks.
-Block identifiers larger than 18 denote pure robust blocks, i.e., they are meant to increase the adversarial performance of neural networks.
+Block identifiers larger than 18 denote pure robust blocks.
 From Fig. \ref{fig:block_mode_statistics_cifar10}, we can observe the trend that the top trade-off tiny neural networks prefer to use robust blocks or tiny robust blocks in the first four layers while the last eight layers prefer to adopt pure tiny blocks.
 Our explanation is that since PGD attack mainly focuses on pixel-wise perturbations, the robust blocks are able to mitigate the attack effect in the first several layers and the tiny blocks can help the neural network to keep the balance between clear performance and the number of parameters.